 Linseed oil’s versatility transcends conventional boundaries, finding application in various domains.

-Beyond its role as a finishing agent for furniture, cabinetry, and wooden tools, it extends its protective embrace to outdoor wooden structures like decks and fences, countering the harsh effects of the elements.
+Beyond its role as a finishing agent for furniture, cabinetry, and wooden tools, I’ve also used it for outdoor wooden structures like decks and fences, countering the harsh effects of the elements.

 Surprisingly, linseed oil’s adaptability isn’t limited to wood alone—it finds utility in preserving metals and even serving as a foundational component in oil-based paints, underpinning its far-reaching impact.